EddyVerbruggen/Toast-PhoneGap-Plugin/README.md

 * Pending official support by [PhoneGap Build](https://build.phonegap.com/plugins).

 Example usages:
-* There were validation errors
+* "There were validation errors"
-* Account created successfully
+* "Account created successfully"
-* The record was deleted
+* "The record was deleted"
-* Login successful
+* "Login successful"
-* The battery is almost dead
+* "The battery is almost dead"
-* You are now logged out
+* "You are now logged out"
-* Connection failure, plesae try again later
+* "Connection failure, please try again later"

 ## 2. Screenshots